o3o/dwt-support/README.md

 #dwt-support

 ##Acknowledgement
-I would like to acknowledge all who have contributed to the [d-widget-toolkit](https://www.github.com/d-widget-toolkit/dwt) project.
+I would like to acknowledge all the [contributors](https://http://www.dsource.org/projects/dwt/wiki/Contributors) to the [d-widget-toolkit](https://www.github.com/d-widget-toolkit/dwt) project.

 Here is a big **THANK YOU** for all your time and effort!